opencontainers/distribution-spec/spec.md

 A registry that enforces this limit SHOULD respond to a request to push a manifest over this limit with a response code `413 Payload Too Large`.
 Client and registry implementations SHOULD expect to be able to support manifest pushes of at least 4 megabytes.

+A registry SHOULD support recreating a deleted tag with a different content, except for [immutable tags](#immutable-tags).
+When the tag is immutable and is known to have existed with a different content in the past, the registry SHOULD return response code `409 Conflict`.
+Note that the registry MAY still return `201 Created`, as the registry might not be aware of the full history of the tags.
+The registry capable of returning a response code `409 Conflict` SHOULD set the [extension property `org.opencontainers.distribution-spec/immutable-tags`](#extensions) to `true`.

 #### Content Discovery

 Currently, the only functionality provided by this workflow is the ability to discover tags.